-While no respondents were treatment experienced with 3D or its components, there were some patients experienced with newer and current-generation HCV therapies, and all respondents expressed a positive outlook regarding the trials our webinar discussed (PEARL, SAPPHIRE, and TURQUOISE).
+While no respondents were treatment experienced with DACLATASVIR or treatments in which it is a component, there were some patients experienced with first generation and some experienced with newer and current-generation HCV therapies, and all respondents expressed a positive outlook regarding the trials our webinar discussed.
 Specifically in the reports of few serious adverse events, minimal drug drug interactions, and a comprehensive safety profile.
 Further, many respondents chose to contextualize this development as indicative of an industry-wide pharmaceutical response to the community call for more tolerable cures for HCV.

 The majority of our survey respondents were caregivers or otherwise operated in the support network of one or more people living with HCV and/or undergoing treatment.
 They commonly identified the following as recurrent symptoms of both HCV and its contemporary treatments: fatigue, nausea, depression, anorexia/weight loss, possible treatment failure, and anxiety associated with side effects and the prospect of treatment failure.
-Respondents noted that while there were several side effects and a large incident rate of them associated with the 3D treatment, they were generally considered mild and tolerable.
+Respondents noted that while there were several side effects and a large incident rate of them associated with ribavirin, they were generally considered mild and tolerable.
+DACLATASVIR had an agreeable safety profile according to the consultation.

 One nurse from British Columbia suggested that "one of the largest challenges for individuals in British Columbia is accessing treatment to begin with.
 Criteria calls for evidence of liver damage before treatment can be initiated, and it is frustrating for individuals, especially those who are experiencing multiple barriers, to be told that they are not sick enough to start treatment."
 This places immense burden on caregivers to help navigate a complex and dynamic treatment landscape as well as call upon them a quick and coherent uptake of changing treatment requisites and standards.
 As one other service provider noted, both patients and caretakers can be frustrated by this, stating that patients were "not taken seriously until their health is seriously compromised."
 One caretaker listed some of their more significant challenges as "being able to provide them with the most up-dated information on treatment regimes, however, then not being able to provide them with the ability to access these newer agents. - keeping them engaged while they wait -helping them understand their degree of disease & inability to predict disease progression/changes."
-Almost all respondents to the December 10th survey noted that inconsistent access to the same medication across provinces was a very serious obstacle in need of immediate reform.
+Attendees to the February 25th survey noted that inconsistent access to the same medication across provinces was a very serious obstacle in need of immediate reform.